langurmonkey/gaiasky-web/content/news/2025/galaxy-generation.md

 +++
-title = "Procedural galaxy generation" date = "2025-11-21"
-tags = ["galaxy", "compute shader", "visualization", "astronomy"] categories = ["astronomy", "visualization"]
+title = "Procedural galaxy generation preview" description = "A short sneek peak into current state of the development of the new procedural galaxy generation system." date = "2025-11-21" tags = ["galaxy", "compute shader", "visualization", "astronomy"] categories = ["astronomy", "visualization"]